EXERSCI 706 : Seminar in Advanced Exercise Physiology

 |Capability 4:||Communication and Engagement|

-- Explain the physiological responses and adaptations to exercise and physical inactivity.
-(Capability 1, 2, 4 and 5)
+- Explain in depth the physiological response and adaptation to exercise and physical inactivity (Capability 1 and 4)

-- Critically evaluate experimental approaches to the manipulation and determination of the responses and adaptations to exercise and physical inactivity.
-(Capability 1, 2, 4 and 5)
+- Evaluate experimental approaches to the manipulation and determination of the response and adaptation to exercise and physical inactivity.
+(Capability 1 and 2)

 |Final Exam||30%||Individual Test|

 - Students will be assigned a review article on a selected topic.
 Students will present (PowerPoint) an overview of the article content (20 min), and discuss with and/or answer questions from lecturer and other students (10-20 min).

 - Students will be assigned one experimental method or technique (or family of techniques).
 Students are then to present (PowerPoint) the method’s principles (20 min), followed by a question and answer period (10-20 min).

 - Students will be assigned an original research article on a selected topic.
 Students will present an overview of article content (20 min), and discuss with and/or answer questions (10-20 min).
 An informed analysis of the article and the authors’ findings and interpretations is expected.
 The student will also appraise the merits and impact of the work, potential applications, and possible ideas for furthering the line of inquiry.

 - Students will be assigned one point-counterpoint topic.
 Students are then to present (PowerPoint) the topic (20 min), followed by a question and answer period (10-20 min).